SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

 :ref:`Managing_views`
 	This section will guide you to create, delete, manage and share maps.

-:ref:`Managing_metadata`
+:ref:`Compilazione_metadati`
-	This section will guide you to compile metadata.
+	This section will guide you to compile metadata for layers and sensors through the EDI metadata editor.